tc39/proposal-module-expressions/README.md

 ## Problem space

-The lack of inline modules in JavaScript has spawned some best practice that are really just workarounds and more often than not have negative performance implications.
-Sometimes, the lack of inline modules even form a hinderance to the adoption of APIs.
-A small sample of examples:
+The lack of inline modules in JavaScript has severely inhibited the adoption of certain APIs that rely on modules.
+The requirement to have code in separate files is not only an often-cited major DX hurdle, but is especially hard in the era of bundlers whose main purpose it is to put as much as possible into one file.

+As a result, folks who want to use these APIs often resort to workarounds that can have negative performance implications or bring other limitations and problems.

 - Workers (and Worklets!) are often cited to be unergonomic because of the need of a separate file.
 Both Houdini and classic Web Workers can benefit greatly from inline modules.
 - JavaScript cannot represent a “task” in a way that can be shared across agents, short of stringification.